 Section 268 – Public nuisance.

-Section 293 – Sale, etc, of obscene objects to young person.
+Section 293 – Sale, etc., of obscene objects to young persons.

 Section 294 – Obscene acts and songs.

 Section 295 – Injuring or defiling a place of worship with intent to insult the religion of any class.